Employee Engagement Score: What is it & How to Measure It

 Employee-Engagement-Stats-cta-EN

-What metrics measure engagement?
+What metrics measure employee engagement?

 Employee engagement metrics gauge the frequency and effectiveness of employee interactions with their organization.
 The most common metrics for measuring engagement for frontline workers are:

-• Employee engagement through internal communication content: How employees engage with the content you share internally, whether through your company's intranet or a company newsfeed, provides valuable insights into their level of engagement.
+How employees engage with the content you share internally, whether through your company's intranet or a company newsfeed, provides valuable insights into their level of engagement.
 Frontline workers often miss out on internal communications due to the absence of a company email address and limited in-person interactions with their peers.
-Therefore, measuring whether and how they interact with internal content is essential.
-Using an employee application can make it easy to both reach your frontline workers while measuring interaction levels.

 What is the best way to measure engagement?